1

 - Simple

-statements contain column expressions that actually refer to the value of the column in each row of the table.SELECT [columns] FROM [table] WHERE [expression] ORDER BY [expression]
+SELECTstatements contain column expressions that actually refer to the value of the column in each row of the table.SELECT [columns] FROM [table] WHERE [expression] ORDER BY [expression]- In fact, nearly everything we’ve been performing with

-has been of the value of the column in a given row. - The SELECT expression is evaluated per row.
+SELECThas been of the value of the column in a given row. - The SELECT expression is evaluated per row.

 - An aggregate function in the

-clause computes a value from a group of rows. - Ex: Getting the max value of a column.
+[columns]clause computes a value from a group of rows. - Ex: Getting the max value of a column.

 1